 Sperm quality on the day of egg retrieval is often related to what happened in the male’s body 3 months ago.
 This is because sperm development takes 3 months.
 Listed below are guidelines to help ensure the semen specimen is of the best possible quality.

 Keep the use of alcohol and cigarettes to a minimum before and during ART treatment.
 Do not use any “recreational” drugs.

-If any prescription medication has been taken during the last 3 months, notify the ART CLINIC.
+If any prescription medication has been taken during the last 3 months, notify the ivf centre in mumbai.

 Do not sit in hot tubs, spas, Jacuzzis, or saunas frequently during or 3 months prior to the ART cycle.

 Do not begin any new form of endurance exercise during or 3 months prior to the ART cycle.
 Physical activity at a moderate level is acceptable and encouraged.

 Frequent ejaculation (every 2 to 3 days) is recommended.

 Refrain from ejaculation for 2-3 days, but not more than 5 prior to collecting the semen sample for the ART cycle.

 Am I depleting my store of eggs by undergoing an ART cycle?

 A woman is born with a full complement of eggs.